What is a Road Reserve?

 Inspection Bookings

-The telephone number for booking an inspection is noted on the Consent document.
-Bookings can be made up to 4:30pm for an inspection to be conducted on the next business day.
-All bookings are dependent on scheduling availability.
-Inspections are only conducted between the hours of 8.00am and 12.00pm Monday to Friday, excluding public holidays.
+The contact number for booking an inspection is noted on the Works Consent document.
+Bookings can be made between 8:00am to 3:00pm for an inspection to be conducted on the next business day.
+All bookings are subject to scheduling availability.
+Inspections are only conducted between the hours of 8:00am and 12:00pm Monday to Friday, excluding public holidays.

 Crossovers (Vehicle crossings)